samuano76/OpenShift-Secure-Azure-FD/README.md

 **ACTION GOAL:** run the default router pods on a predefinite set of worker nodes.
 Is not needed if you are willing to execute the default router and the shard on the same set of nodes

-In the following steps we will segregate the default router to be hosted only on nodes with the `router-sharded: yes`.
+In the following steps we will segregate the default router to be hosted only on nodes with the `router-sharded: no`.

 Add the `nodePlacement` to the default IngressController: